 The relationship between co-founders at a startup is often a long-term, close working relationship that benefits the company.
-But like other relationships, sometimes a co-founding partnership doesn’t work out, and one founder decides to leave.
+But like other relationships, sometimes a co-founding partnership doesn’t work out, and one founder decides to leave or even gets fired by the board.
 That can be traumatic, but it can also be a positive step.

 Perhaps the co-founder isn’t aligned with the company’s current direction, or is burned out, or wants to pursue other interests.
 But if one of the partners’ or the founders’ hearts aren’t really in it, it’s better to know sooner than later.
 Parting ways may be the best thing for the startup’s future.
 However, just like with any other breakup, there are some steps the company should take to minimize the disruption of the co-founder’s departure.